angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 You may find yourself with all the tools in hand to perform a Brainstorm pile, but you don't have a spare {U} this time to cast the Brainstorm itself.
-If you have any free cycling effect in hand you can get around this by placing a Lotus Petal as the first card of your pile.
+If you have any free cycle effect in hand you can get around this by placing a Lotus Petal as the first card of your pile.
 This works with a {U}-producing land as well if you have an available land drop for that turn.